daetal-us/pantoglot/README.md

 ## Usage

-The simplest method of utilization is via docker either building and running the docker image locally or using the public image:
+The simplest method of utilization is via docker using the public image and provided bash wrapper in `./bin`:

 ```
-$ docker run -v local/path/to/repo:/stage -it pantoglot/alpine
+$ bin/docker-pantoglot /path/to/input >> output.json
 ```

-The image currently defaults to `/stage` for analysis when no path is specified.

 Alternatively, install the gem locally.
 (Note that the dependency on Linguist inherits added dependency complexities requiring [environment-specific resolution](https://github.com/github/linguist#dependencies).)